Here are the best Types of Monstera that you can include in your houseplant collection for an instant green appeal with the beautiful cut foliage!

 Botanical Name: Monstera epipremnoides ‘Esqueleto’

-Monstera Esqueleto goes through a crazy kind of transformation on maturity.
-This rare Monstera species also looks similar to Monstera Adansonii in its younger stage, but the leaves tend to perforate much more when they grow.
+Monstera Esqueleto goes through a unique transformation in maturity.
+This rare Monstera species also looks similar to Monstera Adansonii in its earlier stage, but the leaves tend to perforate much more when they grow.

 Botanical Name: Monstera standleyana